Read the first chapter

 Q: Do you feel constrained by having to bring her back again and again?

 A: Certainly not yet.
-My second book, Place of Safety, which I'm currently editing takes Lilly's story forward and I already know what she's going to be up to in book three.
+My second book, Place of Safety, takes Lilly's story forward and I already know what she's going to be up to in book three.

 Q: Aren't you tempted to create someone fresh?